This startup’s “printer test” to align compensation values

 Build out your compensation philosophy with Carta Total Comp

 Whether you’re putting together your company’s first compensation philosophy or revamping your plan to compete in a competitive job market, Carta Total Comp has the tools to help.
 Leverage quality, real-time data on salary and equity compensation from 25,000+ of private companies to craft a fair and competitive plan.
-Schedule a demo today.
 Read more about how to think about compensation philosophy and creating a compensation plan on the Carta blog.